msupply-foundation/msupply_docs/content/docs/programs/requisitions.md

 ![Requisition: list](/docs/programs/images/requisition-list.png)

-- **Program**: the name of the program this internal order was created for
+- **Program**: the name of the program this Internal Order was created for
 - **Order type**: the name of the order type ( typically, a normal or emergency order )
 - **Period**: the name of the period selected